inigo-irigaray/NLP-seq2seq-with-DeepRL/README.md

 **4. Results & Discussion.** Tests the chatbot agent generated from the model in the free open Telegram environment.

-**5. Future work.** Explores potential avenues of interest for future research.
+**5. Future work.** Explores potential avenues of interest for future experiments.

 ---------